sjasthi/Python-ML-Machine-Learning/Assignments/Python_ML_K-Fold_Cross_Validation_with_Decision_Trees.md

 - Course notes on K-Fold Cross Validation
 - Scikit-learn documentation: https://scikit-learn.org/stable/modules/cross_validation.html
 - StatQuest Cross Validation video: https://www.youtube.com/watch?v=fSytzGwwBVw
 ---

-## ❓ Frequently Asked Questions

-**Q: Which K value should I expect to be best?**
-A: There's no single "correct" answer!
-It depends on your dataset.
-Generally, K=5 or K=10 works well, but your results might differ.

-**Q: Should I use the entire dataset for cross-validation?**
-A: Yes!
-Cross-validation uses all the data by rotating through different train/test splits.

-**Q: Do I need to manually split my data into train/test?**
-A: No! `cross_val_score` handles all the splitting automatically.

-**Q: Can I use a different dataset not listed?**
-A: Stick to the three listed datasets for this assignment.
-They're specifically chosen to work well with this task.

-**Q: How long should this take?**
-A: Most students complete this in 1-2 hours.
-Don't rush - take time to understand what you're doing!

-**Q: Can I work with a partner?**
-A: You can discuss concepts with classmates, but everyone must submit their own unique notebook.

----

 ## 🎓 Learning Outcomes Assessment